chuucks/SPRING-REST-API/README.md

 * Remeber to add your datasource connection params at 'persistance.properties' file, to test
 * When datasource added, comment in memory authentication and uncomment DB authentication

+Feel free to reach me at carlos.salazar@codesolt.com :)